 Disadvantages of Database

-To run the DBMS software, we need a high-speed processor and a large memory size is required which causes expensive hardware is needed.
+- Cost of hardware and software: To run the DBMS software, we need a high-speed processor and a large memory size is required which causes expensive hardware to be needed.

 - What is Data?, What is Database? and Why we need Data?